 Trends in Kitchen Countertops and Sinks

 Two concepts are dominating designer creations in 2017 – a preference for softer-looking more neutral tones in countertops and sinks integrated into the countertop design.
 Bright colors, bold textures and even stark black work surfaces are giving way to colors like gray – or “greige” a combination of gray and beige.
 Color and design expression is often brought out in the latest in backsplash tiles.
 The shift toward neutral colors complements the latest in open-concept floor plans and more natural lighting.
-Recent industry surveys show that kitchen countertops are the top priority for most remodelers.
+Recent industry surveys show that kitchen countertops are the top priority for most kitchen remodelers Waukesha.
 Sinks, especially versatile designer kitchen sinks rank a very close second.

 The Latest In Designer Kitchen Sinks